montaque22/node-red-contrib-ai-intent/README.md

 A lot of the nodes are being deprecated.
 The **User node**, **System Node**, **Response Node**, **Tool Node**, **Response Node**
 **ChatGPT Node**, **Gemini Node**, **LocalAI Node**.
 Instead, use the **LLM Chat node**.
 This node replaces all of those nodes.
 You can now write Function tools in the Register intent node which gives greater versatility.
+> Something you may notice is that the Call Intent Nodes may show up as invalid.
+> This is a quirk.
+Open and close the configuration for the node and that should fix it.

 > **PLEASE MIGRATE YOUR AUTOMATIONS TO USE THE LLM CHAT NODE.**
 ---